Nivalyx/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 ## Podium

-This competition has officially been concluded with the following podium finishers:
+Cemara Mania Cup #1 (2020) has officially been concluded with the following podium finishers:

 | Placing | Team |
 | :-: | :-- |